ivankharitonov/hermes-docs/docs/admin/notification-senders.md

    - The message lands in **Inbox** (not Spam/Promotions).
 3. If testing in a customer-safe environment, ensure email is **allow-listed** as per your environment policy.

-**Caution:** Do not send test invitations to real external recipients from non-production environments.
+**Caution:** Do not send test invitations to real external participants from non-production environments.

 ## Deliverability checklist
-- **SPF** includes your email provider’s sending servers.
+- **SPF** includes your email provider's sending servers.
 - **DKIM** is enabled and aligned for the sender domain.
 - **DMARC** exists (`p=quarantine` or `p=reject` in production).
 - **From** and **Reply-To** are consistent and recognizable.